VedPanse/Jetson/docs/core/launching-apps.md

 ## Hiding Application Launches

 Often, you might want to hide the application window right after it is launched for a smoother runtime of your automation software.
-You can achieve this by defining an additional property in build.json:-
+You can achieve this by defining an additional property:-

+**build.json**
 ```json
 {
     "name": "first-project",